 - The equipment isn’t required.
-I didn’t have dumbbells and was still able to go through the program using things I had at home like resistance loops, a yoga mat, water bottles, and even heavier jugs of laundry detergent.
+I didn’t have dumbbells and was still able to go through the program using things I had at home like these resistance loops and this yoga mat both available on Amazon, as well as water bottles and even heavier jugs of laundry detergent.

 - Both programs come with workout calendars and tracking tools.